knetikmedia/knetikcloud-csharp-net20-client/docs/DispositionsApi.md

 <a name="getdispositioncounts"></a>
 # **GetDispositionCounts**
-> List<ModelDispositionCount> GetDispositionCounts (string filterContext, string filterOwner)
+> List<DispositionCount> GetDispositionCounts (string filterContext, string filterOwner)

 Returns a list of disposition counts